-- Changes in Color: Over time, flooring colors will change with exposure to artificial and natural light.
+- Changes in Color: Over time, a floors colors will change with exposure to artificial and natural light.
 These changes are normal, and to be expected.
 To avoid the appearance of discoloration, you should occasionally move area rugs and furniture to promote even light exposure.
 Some wood species color changes are more dramatic than others.
 For example, Brazilian Cherry and Tigerwood become deeper and redder with light exposure over time.
-Brazilian Cherry can even start out a golden color before darkening to a redder tone it is known for.
+Brazilian Cherry can even start out a golden color before darkening to the reddish-brown tone that it is known for.

 - Natural Movement: Seasonal moisture and temperature levels will cause planks to expand and contract and can even do so during natural acclimation before installation.
 Though this may give the appearance of gaps or cracks in your floor during installation, this is not considered a product defect by the manufacturer.
 Maintaining a home between 35%-55% relative humidity will help assure the minimum amount of movement due to the floors' moisture content.
 For floor care after installation, we recommend you follow the guidelines set by the NWFA (National Wood Flooring Association).
 Engineered, laminate, and vinyl flooring are manufactured with better stability to combat these issues, but can still be susceptible to these same issues and must follow the same moisture guidelines.

 - Natural Variations: Just as no two trees are identical, no two wood planks have identical grains, hues, and textures.
 Naturally occurring wood can have knots, mineral streaks, and other natural characteristics that will vary in design.
 Colors can vary from one lot to the next with one order being more consistent, while the next shows a higher percentage of differences.
 These are all natural traits of the species and are unavoidable with wood flooring making each flooring project one-of-a-kind and also cause one lot to look different from the next lot even when purchasing the same product as last time.
 Nature Wood Floors is not responsible for differences in appearance from one lot to the next, too much or not enough color variations or characteristics, or samples/displays being different from the final product.